 Persons who are interested in buying property or a plot of land in Ireland should know that there are no restrictions in this sense.
 The main body regulating the procedure on land registry is the Property Registration Authority (PRA), which enforces the applicable legislation in this domain.
 Individuals or legal entities who want to know more about the process of land registration in Ireland can receive an in-depth presentation from our Irish lawyers, who can assist you in the legal aspects of such a purchase.

 Irish land authorities

-, providing modern means of registration.
-At the moment, there are two main bodies which can issue legal documents for the acquisition of land or property in Ireland
+Ireland is one of the most developed states in terms of land registration, providing modern means of registration.
+At the moment, there are two main bodies which can issue legal documents for the acquisition of land or property in Ireland:

 • Land Registry – offers a title on the property which is guaranteed by the Irish state;